-Pitching to the media will always be an art form, particularly in this changing media landscape, but Boston Globe business columnist Shirley Leung and Globe business editor Mark Pothier recently provided PRSA Boston pros with some insights, tips, and “don’t do its” to successfully navigate this shifting environment.
+Pitching to the media will always be an art form, particularly in this changing media landscape, but Boston Globe business columnist Shirley Leung and Globe business editor Mark Pothier recently provided PRSA Boston pros with some insights, tips, and “don’t do its” to successfully navigate this shifting environment, and software like omnichannel can help with the design and running of a business.

 Pothier kicked things off at the informative lunch with about 25 public relations professionals held last week at The Boston Globe.
 “Pitch us,” he said.
 “We know it’s your job, but keep a few things in mind.”
 Be transparent about who your client is.
 Don’t pitch multiple departments and journalists at once.
 Go directly to reporters – “they are supposed to cultivate their sources, and that includes you” – but feel free to copy Pothier and other business editors on pitches that don’t have a natural home.
 Be succinct and use bullets.
 Try pitching online, where photos and shorter stories play well.
 Send infographics with back-up data.